 Hacking, scams and crypto-asset losses

 Let us set the starting point precisely, because two opposite —and both mistaken— simplifications circulate about crypto losses.
 Neither is every economic loss arising from the ecosystem automatically deductible as a capital loss, nor are we faced with a vacuum in which everything depends on an open assessment.
-Today there is useful doctrine: ruling V1828-24 provides support for cyber-scams with an unknown perpetrator, and V1098-20 remains the reference where what actually remains is a claim against a third party or a platform.
+Today there is useful doctrine, and it is worth reading along the axis that truly orders it: whether or not the perpetrator of the scam is identifiable.
+Ruling V1828-24 provides support for cyber-scams with an unknown perpetrator, where no claim arises; V1098-20 and, more recently, V1134-25 (27 June 2025) address the reverse, the situation where the perpetrator or debtor is identifiable and what actually remains is a claim against a third party or a platform.

 Cyber-scam with an unknown perpetrator: the criterion of V1828-24